My Struggle IV

-"My Struggle IV" is the tenth episode and series finale of the eleventh season of the American science fiction television series The X-Files.
+"My Struggle IV" is the tenth episode of the eleventh season and the series finale of the American science fiction television series The X-Files.
 The episode was written and directed by Chris Carter.
 It aired on March 21, 2018, on Fox.
 The tagline for this episode is "Salvator Mundi".

 The show centers on FBI special agents who work on unsolved paranormal cases called X-Files; focusing on the investigations of Fox Mulder (David Duchovny), and Dana Scully (Gillian Anderson) after their reinstatement in the FBI.
 In this episode, Mulder and Scully rush to find an on-the-run William, while the Cigarette Smoking Man pushes forward with his ultimate plan.

 Plot

 Following the events of "Ghouli", William has become a fugitive from government agents as he is pivotal to the Cigarette Smoking Man's plans.
-Reflecting on his difficult childhood, he resolves to find the Cigarette Smoking Man to learn the truth about his nature.
+He resolves to find the Smoking Man to learn the truth about his nature.

 Mulder and Scully receive a call from Monica Reyes, warning them that William has been taken into custody and is being escorted to a government warehouse in Maryland.
 Scully, who has been struggling with illness and visions of the future by way of her psychic link with William, predicts that he will not be there.
-Mulder infiltrates the building, but is forced to kill the agents and Mr. Y before he can question them and he finds no trace of William.
+Mulder infiltrates the building but is forced to kill the agents and Mr. Y before he can question them and he finds no trace of William.

-Scully identifies a cluster of lottery winners in north-eastern Tennessee, which she believes is a side-effect of William's presence.
-Mulder picks up the trail but is himself followed by a government agent.
-William hitches a ride with a truck driver, only to terrify him with his powers.
-Mulder quits in frustration and instead anticipates that William is heading for Norfolk.
+Scully identifies a cluster of lottery winners in Tennessee, which she believes is a side-effect of William's presence.
+Mulder picks up the trail but is followed by a government agent.
+He quits in frustration and anticipates that William is heading for Norfolk.
 Meanwhile, William is picked up by the agent following Mulder.

-With the help of Sarah Turner and Brianna Stapleton—the two girls at the center of the "Ghouli" episode—and Sarah's friend Maddy, Mulder finally locates William in a hotel in Norfolk.
+With the help of Sarah Turner and Brianna Stapleton—the two girls at the center of the "Ghouli" episode—and Sarah's friend Maddy, Mulder locates William in Norfolk.
 He convinces William to talk to him as a unit of soldiers, led by Erika Price, locate the agent's car.
 The agent is dead, having been torn apart by William.
-Price's unit descends on William's hotel room and attempt to arrest him.
+Price's unit descends on William's hotel room and attempts to arrest him.
 William turns his powers on them, causing them to explode.
-He nearly loses control and kills Mulder, but regains his composure and flees the scene as the media descends on the hotel.
+He nearly loses control and kills Mulder but regains his composure and flees.